 Expressions that only those from Porto understand

-So these are some (among many others) expressions that only those from Porto will understand!
+These, then, are some (among many others) expressions that only those from Porto and/or the Northern region will understand.

 - Dar de frosques: to leave (bazar)